-A colostomy can have an impact on body image and sexual comfort level in both men and women.
+If you have a colostomy, it can have an impact on body image and sexual comfort level .
 While it may require some adjustments, it should not keep you from having an enjoyable sex life.

-Libutti SK, Willett CG, Salz LB, Levine RA.
-Chapter 60: Cancer of the rectum.
-In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
+Libutti SK, Willett CG, Saltz LB, and Levine RA.
+Ch 63 - Cancer of the Rectum.
+In: DeVita VT, Hellman S, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
-10th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.
+11th ed.
+Philadelphia, Pa: Lippincott-Williams & Wilkins; 2019.